 In his current role with the D-backs, Geyer has direct oversight of all TV and radio team broadcasters and is the team's main liaison to the TV and radio rights holders FOX Sports Arizona, Bonneville Phoenix and Univision Deportes Radio 105.1 FM.
 He also oversees and manages the Ballpark's Audio/Video and scoreboard systems and technical operations.
 He is the main contact to MLB for broadcasting related business and is the executive advisor to the Club for most National, International and Regional MLB broadcasting policies, issues and relations.

-Geyer was part of the executive team that recently negotiated a new long-term TV rights agreement with FOX Sports Arizona that helps bolster the club's financial stability in the media rights revenue category.
-He also recently helped negotiate a new partnership with Bonneville Phoenix and Univision Deportes Radio, the Spanish-language home for the D-backs.
+Geyer was part of the executive team that negotiated a long-term TV rights agreement with FOX Sports Arizona that helps bolster the club's financial stability in the media rights revenue category.
+He also helped negotiate a partnership with Bonneville Phoenix and Univision Deportes Radio, the Spanish-language home for the D-backs.

 During the past several years, Geyer and his staff have played a key role in two significant projects that each launched in 2011 -- the construction of the D-backs' new Spring Training Facility at Salt River Fields at Talking Stick and the 2011 MLB All-Star Week hosted at Chase Field.
-He played an integral role prior to the start of the 2008 season in the installation of the new Daktronics HD video scoreboard, a $14-million project that also included the build-out of video production rooms to service the new board, and the technology behind the digital media network throughout the ballpark's concourses.
-The D-backs' 136-feet wide by 46-feet tall video board in center field is one of baseball's largest high definition video screens and, along with other updates with video technologies throughout the ballpark under Geyer's direction, enhances the fan experience at Chase Field.
+He played an integral role prior to the start of the 2008 season in the installation of the new Daktronics HD video scoreboard, a $14 million project that also included the build-out of video production rooms to service the new board, and the technology behind the digital media network throughout the ballpark's concourses.
+The D-backs' 136-feet wide by 46-feet tall video board in center field, along with other updates with video technologies throughout the ballpark under Geyer's direction, enhances the fan experience at Chase Field.

 Geyer is a native of the San Francisco Bay Area and graduated from San Diego State University with a degree in broadcast journalism, prior to making Phoenix his home in 1980.